 6. Everything else – In case you are not experienced in running a startup, this category is one requiring your particular attention.
 The facts are that the CEO is responsible for everything in the company good and bad.
 When no one empties the trash, it becomes your job.
 When someone quits, you need to find a replacement and maybe fill in while searching.
 The team may have personal issues, so you become a parent “like” and offer help, if appropriate.
 The company fails to perform; it is your responsibility even though you may be able to identify other causes.
 The CEO is the face of the company.
 The CEO receives the blame in bad times and congratulations for a fantastic job in good times.
 Do not underestimate the responsibility or effort required to create and run a startup!

 7. Think Agile - Surprise, bet by now you thought there were only 6!
 Things rarely go as planned and many times the path to success is not a straight line.
 All too often events turn negative requiring you to find a way to reverse them or find a different route to success.
 Learning to think and act quickly in a most thoughtful manner is absolutely essential.

 Taffy Williams is the author of: Think Agile: How Smart Entrepreneurs Adapt in Order to Succeed and the Startup Blog.
-He writes for the Examiner Charlotte, NC- small business and is found on LinkedIn, Twitter @twilli2861, ColonialTDC , photo website, Google+, Facebook, and Startup Group.
+Connect with him on LinkedIn, Twitter @twilli2861, ColonialTDC , Facebook, and Startup Group.